g4m3r0/GSL-Software-Docs/guide.md

 |Execute Task every x minutes.| The delay between task executions.

 #### Assing Sub-Task
-Sub-Tasks will be executed right after the parent (this) task has been compleated.
+Sub-Tasks will be executed right after the parent (this) task has been completed.
 |Function | Description
 --- | ---
-|Assign a Sub-Task to this Task| Select a preve
+|Assign a Sub-Task to this Task| Select a task you have created before.

 #### Task Name
 |Function | Description